Board of Directors

 Meanwhile, Via de Dios launched in 2018 at Habitat for Humanity with various Classes, and provided meeting and training space for Christian organizations and non-profits.
 Since then, we have outgrown the facility and have been welcomed at Hope City Church which offers more opportunities for partnering with like-minded individuals and organizations while sharpening our focus and goals.

 Ms. Rienstra has been distinguished with a National Star Award given by American Women Radio & Television.
-Francine is a member of Desert Hope Lutheran Church, serves on the Prayer Team, is a member of the Contemplative Prayer Group at St. Francis De Sales Catholic Church, and has attended the Contemplative Group at the Benedictine Monastery for several years.
+Francine is a member of Desert Hope Lutheran Church, serves on the Prayer Team, is a member of Marie's Centering Prayer Group, and has attended the Contemplative Group at the Benedictine Monastery for several years.
 She delights in her family of two adult children, their spouses and five grandchildren.
 “I am very blessed”.
 “My greatest joy is to follow God’s call while serving and honoring Him daily.”

 Jason is a native Arizonian who grew up in Tucson.
-He completed his Bachelors of Arts Degree from the University of Arizona in Religious Studies and History (2000).
-And has a Masters of Divinity (2008) degree from Fuller Theological Seminary.
+He completed his Bachelors of Arts Degree from the University of Arizona in Religious Studies and History (2000) and has a Masters of Divinity degree from Fuller Theological Seminary.

-He enjoys reading on a variety of subjects and teaching and writing on Scripture and other topics of current concern.
-Jason is a staff worker with InterVarsity Christian Fellowship, in the Graduate and Faculty Ministries division; serving the Graduate Christian Fellowship at the University of Arizona.
+He enjoys reading on a variety of subjects, as well as teaching and writing on Scripture, theological matters, the practice of Christian spirituality and other topics of current concern.
+Jason is a staff worker with InterVarsity Christian Fellowship, in the Graduate and Faculty Ministries division; he primarily serves the Graduate Christian Fellowship at the University of Arizona.
+Jason and his wife are members of King's Cross Anglican Church in Tucson, AZ and he serves that congregation as a Lay Missioner.

 Kirk served as pastor of United Methodist congregations in the Chicago area for 37 years, most recently at Trinity Church in Wilmette, featured in the Hollywood movie Home Alone.
 He also served as Adjunct Professor at the United Methodist seminary in Evanston, Illinois.